plone/training/ttw/rapido.rst

 But we would prefer to display it inside our existing Plone pages.

-Include Rapido blocks in Plone pages
+Include Rapido Blocks In Plone Pages
 ------------------------------------

 We can include Rapido blocks in Plone pages using Diazo rules.